mtumilowicz/terraform-basics-modules-workshop/README.md

     * introduction to infrastructure as a code
     * introduction to terraform
         * provider, resources, data, variables, outputs
-        * standard functions and meta-arguments: for_each, count
+        * standard functions, meta-arguments and expressions
         * modules
         * remote backends
         * workspaces